jfrobbins/supybot-plugin-pumpqt/README.md

 - nodejs in order to run the pump bin files
 - you should run authorize yourself first like below

+## Settings ##
+    pumpPathToBin = 'pumpbin'
+        #link to your pump files, or leave this to use included files
+    pumpUser = 'foo'
+    pumpServer = 'microca.st'
+    pumpPort = '443'

 ## Authorization ##
     pump-register-app -s microca.st -P 443 -t CLI